hyunbin70/hyunbin70.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. student at [POSTECH](https://postech.ac.kr/eng/), advised by [Tae-Hyun Oh](https://ami.kaist.ac.kr/members/tae-hyun-oh).
+I am also a research scientist intern at [Sony AI](https://ai.sony/), advised by [Yuhta Takida](https://ai.sony/people/Yuhta-Takida/) and [Toshimitsu Uesaka](https://ai.sony/people/Toshimitsu-Uesaka/).
 I received my bachelor's degrees in Physics and Electrical Engineering (Double major) from Chung-Ang University.
 I work on research projects at the intersection of computer vision and machine learning, with a focus on modalities that contain temporal information, such as video and audio.

 My research interests are on multi-modal learning, especially within **audio-visual understanding and generation**, but not limited to.